cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/TEAM-CBT-therapy.md

 ##### "I'm a failure. . .
 I'm not good enough. . .
 My life will be empty and meaningless without . . . "

-Sound familiar?
-Sometimes, the messages we get from society, and the impossible standards that we accept, can lead to enormous, intense suffering.

 > Several months ago I received a compelling email from a young woman named Daisy who asked about the message we get from society that lead to suffering.
 Fabrice and I were so inspired that we devoted an entire Feeling Good Podcast to it [(Podcast 038: Negative Messages from Society](https://feelinggood.com/2017/05/22/038-ask-david-negative-messages-from-society/)) The theme of the podcast, as well as the three subsequent podcasts, was how to pinpoint and modify the Self-Defeating Beliefs (SDBs) that lead to depression, anxiety, and relationship problems.

-Today, Fabrice and I are thrilled and honored to present an entire TEAM-CBT therapy session with Daisy, along with her husband Zane.

 #### [137: Rapid Trauma Treatment: The Sherri Story (Part 1)](http://feelinggood.libsyn.com/137-rapid-trauma-treatment-the-sherri-story-part-1)